David-LeK/vietnam-ideological-defense/core_arguments_en.md

 **Allegation:** Labels large private enterprises as "backyards" or "crony capitalism," colluding with the government to oppress the people.
 * Private enterprises are a crucial driver of the economy, operating equally under the law.
 The State creates an environment for all economic sectors to develop.
 * Violations (if any) are strictly handled according to the law (as seen in recent major economic cases), proving there are no "forbidden zones" or cover-ups.

+**42. On Animal Rights and Social Priorities:**

+**Allegation:** Exploits animal protection issues (dogs, cats) to attack the government and people during disease control or environmental handling; prioritizing "animal rights" over community health.
+* Loving animals is legitimate but should not be extreme or placed above human interests and health.
+* Handling animals in epidemic areas is a reluctant measure to prevent the spread of dangerous diseases and protect human lives.
+* Culture and laws must be respected, avoiding extremist actions that pressure functional forces performing their duties.

+**43. On the Can Gio Sea Encroachment Project (Environment and Development):**

+**Allegation:** Distorts that the Can Gio Sea Encroachment Project "hides" the Environmental Impact Assessment (EIA); threatens to sue to UNESCO; claims the project destroys the biosphere reserve.
+* The EIA report is a mandatory legal obligation, rigorously appraised by the Ministry-level Council and leading experts; information is transparently publicized.
+* The project was approved based on the principle of not directly impacting the core zone of the biosphere reserve.
+* Actions of "international appeals" are actually tactics to "polish profiles" for asylum seeking or sabotage, not for environmental purposes.

+**44. On Policies for Overseas Vietnamese (Diaspora):**

+**Allegation:** Distorts Decision 1334 and diaspora policies as a plot to "plunder," "exploit resources," or "politicize" the overseas Vietnamese community.
+* Overseas Vietnamese are an inseparable part of the nation; policies aim to provide legal support and favorable conditions for visiting, investing, and preserving culture.
+* Contributions (remittances, knowledge) are voluntary, based on love for the homeland, not coercion or "plunder."
+* The State respects diversity in the community, encourages great unity, and does not interfere in the internal affairs of host countries.

+**45. On High-Tech Scams and Deepfakes:**

+**Allegation:** Uses AI technology (Deepfake, ChatGPT, etc.) to create fake images and voices of Party/State leaders to spread disinformation; or fakes tragic situations for charity scams.
+* These are high-tech criminal tactics aimed at profiteering and causing political and social instability.
+* Citizens need to be alert, verify information from official sources (press, government portals), and not trust manipulated videos of unknown origin.
+* Authorities are strengthening technical and legal measures to prevent and strictly handle those spreading fake news and scams.